dougmet/big-ising/README.md

 There are no big dependencies for this code.
 It's been tested on Mac with clang, Linux with gcc and Windows using MingGW-W64.
 You can get the Windows tool chain from [https://mingw-w64.org/](https://mingw-w64.org/).
 If you have the [Rtools](https://cran.r-project.org/bin/windows/Rtools/) tools set then it comes bundled with that.
 I used rtools34.exe.

+I can't get the really really big models to work on Windows, only had success on Linux.

 ## Running

 There are no input files.
 All variables are compiled in as `#define`s.
 If the `lattice.pos` file is present in the working directory then this will be loaded in and the simulation resumed from this point.